develtechmon/User_Guide/Installation_MediaPipe_Jetson_Nano.md

 # Getting Started

-## This userguide explain how to install Media Pip from Source into Jetson Nano
+## This userguide explain how to install Media Pipe from Source into Jetson Nano

 1. The starting point is a flashed new SD card with Jetpack 4.6